thejoshwolfe/yauzl/README.md

 After this event has been emitted, no further `entry`, `end`, or `error` events will be emitted, but the `close` event may still be emitted.

+#### readEntry()

+Causes this `ZipFile` to emit an `entry` or `end` event (or an `error` event).
+This method must only be called when this `ZipFile` was created with the `lazyEntries` option set to `true` (see `open()`).
+When this `ZipFile` was created with the `lazyEntries` option set to `true`, `entry` and `end` events are only ever emitted in response to this method call.

+The event that is emitted in response to this method will not be emitted until after this method has returned, so it is safe to call this method before attaching event listeners.

+After calling this method, calling this method again before the response event has been emitted will cause undefined behavior.
+Calling this method after the `end` event has been emitted will cause undefined behavior.

 #### openReadStream(entry, callback)

 `entry` must be an `Entry` object from this `ZipFile`.